delprzemo/react-cheatsheet/README.md

 this.element.current.focus();
 ```

-Tip: References works for class component but not for function component
+Tip: References works for the class component but not for function component

 Components
 =================